xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 	MOVE X,D0 (where X is the name of a variable)
 ```
 but you can't write in the same way.
 To write, you must load an
-address register with the address of X.  The same is true for PC-
+address register with the address of X.  The same is true for
-relative addressing:
+PC-relative addressing:
 ```
 	MOVE X(PC),DO	(legal)
 	MOVE D0,X(PC)	(illegal)